suyashcjoshi/suyashjoshi.github.io/_posts/2020-01-30-JavaFX_Setup_IntelliJ.md

 6. Click on "Run" in menu bar --> "Edit Configuration" and now we need to provide JVM options in order to execute JavaFX program.
 7. In "VM Options" provide JavaFX module path to JVM by typing : --module-path PathToFolderJavaFXSDK/lib --add-modules javafx.controls,javafx.fxml
 8. Click on "Apply" and "Ok"
-9. Run the Project by clicking "Run" menu --> "Run 'Main'"
+9. Run the Project by clicking "Run" menu --> "Run `Main`"
 10. Notice the JavaFX project starts and in the title bar it says "Hello World"

-<br /><i>Congrautlations, you are now running JavaFX project!</>
+*Congrautlations, you are now running JavaFX project!*